-- The two sacraments in the New Covenant are Baptism and the Lord’s Supper, which are a means of grace.
+- The two sacraments, Baptism and the Lord’s Supper, are a means of grace.

 - Church discipline should be exercised according to Scripture.

-If this does not describe your or your church, or if you do not understand what this is all about, we ask you to please abstain.
-Since we desire to admit you to the Lord’s Table, we invite you to discuss your situation with Pastor Wyse or our elder, Ryan Lemmel, outside the service.
+If this does not describe you or your church, or if you do not understand what this is all about, we ask you to please abstain.
+Since we desire to admit you to the Lord’s Table, we invite you to discuss your situation with one of our elders outside the service.
 It is our prayer that this practice blesses and protects the recipients of the Supper, encourages Christians to reflect upon their relationship with Christ and His Church, and directs all people to the death of Jesus as the only source of spiritual life.

 Different approaches to the Supper

 The way Reformed and Presbyterian Churches approach the Lord’s Supper can be quite different from that of the mainline, Evangelical churches, and megachurches.
 Many mainline churches invite anybody and everybody to commune – no requirements are given, one doesn’t even need to consider oneself a Christian.
 Many megachurches don’t hold the Lord’s Supper in their worship service.
 This suggests that it’s an unnecessary part of the Christian life, and the church is free to disregard it when it’s practical to do so.
 A megachurch that I once attended told everyone in attendance, “take the Supper on your way home.”
 As people filed out, they grabbed a cracker and a thimble of wine to consume on their way to the parking lot.
 This practice is normally termed “Open Communion,” since it is open to anyone and everyone.
 Such an openness normally corresponds to a willingness to make significant changes to the Supper, even to abandoning it altogether or relegating it to “special” events outside Sunday worship.